uchicago-library/ldr_metadatastorage/README.md

 error conditions: extension requested does not exist

-This endpoint MUST return the extension that is specified for the intellectual unit identified.
+This endpoint is GUARANTEED to return a particular extension resource identified by extension identifier that is available to describe the intellectual unit identified by intellectual unit identified.